pnp/teams-dev-samples/samples/tab-sso/src/nodejs/README.md

 ## Minimal Path to Awesome

-1. Refer initially to the overall sample readme which includes details on setting up the Azure Ad Application.
+1. Refer initially to the [overall sample readme](../../) which includes details on setting up the Azure AD Application.

-2. Modify the [`.env`](.env) file by inserting a value for the `{AAD App Registration Id}`, being the Application Id of the Azure Application created earlier.
+2. Modify the [`.env`](./.env) file by inserting a value for the `CLIENT_ID`, being the Application Id of the Azure Application created earlier.

-3. Modify the [`.env`](/api-server/.env) file in the `api-server` subfolder, for the backend api that does the token exchange, by inserting a value for the `{AAD App Registration Id}`, being the Application Id of the Azure Application created earlier, and the `{AAD App Password}`, being the client secret from the same application.
+3. Modify the [`.env`](./api-server/.env) file in the `api-server` subfolder, for the backend web API that does the token exchange, by inserting a value for:
+    - `CLIENT_ID`, being the Application Id of the Azure Application created earlier, and,
+    - `CLIENT_SECRET`, being the client secret from the same application,
+    - `EXPECTED_SCOPES`, being the scopes for the exposed API endpoint from the same application.

-Note also that the value of the `Authority` setting can either be your tenant id, for building an internal-only application, or can be set to `organizations` for a multi-tenant application.
+Note also that the value of the `TENANT_INFO` in setting for steps **(2)** and **(3)** can be:

+- your tenant Id, for building an internal-only application,
+- `organizations`, for a multi-tenant application,
+- `common`, for authenticating users with any type of account from any tenant.

 4. Within both the `nodejs` directory and the `api-server` subdirectory, run